 I’ve been in marketing since 1999.
 That pretty much makes me a mom and marketer rolled into one.
 A scary combination used for the good I assure you.

-Above all else: I’m a mom.
+Above all else: I’m a mom first.
 One boy, one girl.
 My daughter has special needs.
 She’s opened us up to a whole new world filled with amazing people.
 It’s been a very long journey that has taught me compassion and understanding.

 I got started: working at a flower shop.
 I watched a small business thrive and then die in a few years.
 A valuable experience that set the tone for my career.
 I still love to create beautiful flower arrangements.